Avraham Verdiger: Biography

-Born in Łódź in Poland, Verdiger made aliyah as a Zionist returnee to Mandatory Palestine in 1947.
+Born in Łódź in Poland, Verdiger emigrated to Mandatory Palestine in 1947.
 He was on the Poalei Agudat Yisrael list for the 1965 elections, and although he failed to win a seat, he entered the Knesset on 21 December 1967 as a replacement for the deceased Ya'akov Katz.
 He was re-elected in elections in 1969 and 1973 (in which Poalei Agudat Yisrael ran as part of the Religious Torah Front alliance), before losing his seat in the 1977 elections.

 In 1984 he joined the new Morasha party, and was elected to the Knesset on its list.
-Prior to the 1988 elections the party joined Agudat Yisrael, and Verdiger was re-elected on their list.
+Prior to the 1988 elections the party merged into Agudat Yisrael, and Verdiger was re-elected on their list.
 On 27 November 1990, he was appointed Deputy Minister of Jerusalem Affairs.
 He lost his seat and ministerial post following the 1992 elections (in which the party ran as part of the United Torah Judaism alliance), but returned to the Knesset again on 28 June 1994 as a replacement for Menachem Porush.
 He lost his seat again in the 1996 elections.

+Verdiger died in November 2013 at the age of 92.